Founded in 1893 as a Land Grant University, Montana State University (MSU) is

 missions of the University.
 To succeed in this role, the library seeks an

-The successful candidate will have a keen interest in scholarly communication
+The successful candidate will have a keen interest in data management and

 expertise through professional development opportunities in these areas.